Plug into power

 - Remove any debris from the charging port on the bottom of your device, then firmly plug your charging cable into your device.
 If the charging port is damaged, your device probably needs service.

-- Let your device charge for a half hour (if your device is unresponsive afterward, learn what to do).
+- Let your device charge for a half hour.

-- iPhone 8 or later: Press and quickly release the Volume Up button.
-Press and quickly release the Volume Down button.
-Press and hold the Side button until you see the Apple logo.
+- iPhone 8 or later and iPhone SE (2nd generation): Press and quickly release the volume up button.
+Press and quickly release the volume down button.
+Press and hold the side button until the Apple logo appears.

-- iPhone 7, iPhone 7 Plus, and iPod touch (7th generation): Press and hold both the Side (or Top) button and the Volume Down button for at least 10 seconds, until you see the Apple logo.
+- iPhone 7, iPhone 7 Plus, and iPod touch (7th generation): Press and hold both the side (or top) button and the volume down button until the Apple logo appears.

-- iPad with Home button, iPhone 6s or earlier, and iPod touch (6th generation) or earlier: Press and hold both the Side (or Top) button and the Home button for at least 10 seconds, until you see the Apple logo.
+- iPhone 6s or earlier, iPhone SE (1st generation), and iPod touch (6th generation) or earlier: Press and hold both the side (or top) button and the Home button until the Apple logo appears.

 - Let your device charge for another half hour.